I Matter Journey: Frequently Asked Questions

 I am excited you are wanting to learn about how to help your anxious or challenging child in a home or work role without feeling you are making it all up as you go along or trying to figure it out all on your own. 😊

 Here in the community and through the journey I focus on helping you understand what the research evidence on children’s wellbeing is really saying.
-In particular I focus on helping you to understand what it is really telling us about your own important role in improving wellbeing and outcomes for children.
+In particular I focus on helping you to understand what it is really telling us about your own important role in improving wellbeing and outcomes for children via a focus on Relationship Health.
 The good news is that You, and every single person can really make a difference!

 I have decided to share a few key principles at the very start of this journey because as you go forward you are going to be covering a large amount of really important ideas that will help you to be effective whether in a work or in a home role – or both.
 Some of the IMatter ideas will feel familiar.
 What is different is how we piece them together into the I Matter Framework to help support your clarity & effective decision making.

 However this learning process also usually involves you doing some rethinking and this in turn can bring up lots of questions – some of which I have learned it is best to address right at the start.